March 21, 2003 at 3:38 AM CST - Updated June 17 at 1:23 AM

-U.S. Army, Marines Drive Deeper Into Iraq
+U.S. Army, Marines Drive Deeper Into Iraq By: Associated Press

 (Southern Iraq)-- The U.S. Marines and Army rolled into Iraq and engaged Saddam Hussein's forces in the desert on Thursday, joining British troops in launching the war's ground assault.

 As U.S. armor drove deeper into Iraq Friday morning, British troops conducted an assault on the strategic al-Faw peninsula, Iraq's access point to the Persian Gulf and the site of major oil facilities.
 British military officials said they hoped to seize the key port of Umm Qasr before the day's end.

 Through the night and as the sun rose, artillery barrages lit up the sky, and witnesses in northern Kuwait side said they could hear thunderous explosions from the Umm Qasr area.